stefanDeveloper/heiDGAF/docs/monitoring.rst

 `Datatest` mode
 ---------------

-For users interested in testing their own machine-learning models used by the detection algorithm in the `Data Analysis` stage, the monitoring functionality can be started in the `datatest` mode:
+For users interested in testing their own machine learning models used by the detection algorithm in the `Data Analysis` stage, the monitoring functionality can be started in the `datatest` mode:

 .. code-block:: console